Hearsay, maker of compliant tools for financial services, deepens ties with Salesforce – TechCrunch

 Shih says the company created the social selling category when it launched 10 years ago.
 Today, it provides a set of tools like email, messaging and websites along with a governance layer to help financial services companies interact with customers in a compliant way.
 Their customers are primarily in banking, insurance, wealth management and mortgages.

-She said that they realized if they could find a way to share the data they were collecting with the Hearsay toolset with CRM and marketing automation software in an automated way, it would make greater use of this information than it could on its own.
+She said that they realized if they could find a way to share the data they were collecting with the Hearsay tool set with CRM and marketing automation software in an automated way, it would make greater use of this information than it could on its own.
 To that end, they have created a set of APIs to enable that with some built-in connectors.
-The first one will be to connect Hearsay to Salesforce with plans to add other vendors in the future.
+The first one will be to connect Hearsay to Salesforce, with plans to add other vendors in the future.

 “It’s about being able to connect [data from Hearsay] with the CRM system of record, and then analyzing it across thousands, if not tens of thousands of advisors or bankers in a single company, to uncover best practices.
 You could then use that information like GPS driving directions that help every advisor behave in the moment and reach out in the moment like the very best advisor would,” Shih explained.

 In practice, this means sharing the information with the customer data platform (CDP), the CRM and marketing automation tooling to deliver more intelligent targeting based on a richer body of information.
-So the advisor can use information gleaned from everything he or she knows about the client across the set of tools to deliver more meaningful personal message instead of a targeted ad or an email blast.
+So the advisor can use information gleaned from everything he or she knows about the client across the set of tools to deliver a more meaningful personal message instead of a targeted ad or an email blast.
 As Shih points out, the ad might even make sense, but could be tone deaf depending on the circumstances.

 “What we focus on is this human-client experience, and that can only be delivered in the last mile because it’s only with the advisor that many clients will confide in these very important life events and life decisions, and then conversely, it’s only in the last mile that the trusted advisor can deliver relationship advice,” she said.